-10.1 The retained and third-party trees will be protected using up-to-date methodology and guidance provided by the current British Standards (BS 5837:2012).
+10.1 The retained trees will be protected using up-to-date methodology and guidance provided by the current British Standards (BS 5837:2012).
 To this end, a site-specific AMS and TPP have been provided.
-These are found in Section 12 and Appendix 9 respectively.
+These are found in Section 11 and Appendix 9 respectively.